annaaristova/recycle-app/README.md

 ### Introduction

-Recycle Bay Area app is a waste management and recycling app that can be used to find the closest recycling, donating, or recycling for CRV refund locations.
+The "Recycle Bay Area" app is a waste management and recycling application that can be used to locate the nearest recycling, donation, or CRV refund recycling locations.